 Back then, there were 15,000 refugees living in the camp.
 As of 2016, there were 80,000.

 In Syria, Marouf bought and sold metals like aluminum, iron, and copper out of the back of his pickup truck.
 With the help of Mohammed, they earned good money and led a meaningful life together.

 “I had a house of four rooms and other benefits,” he said.
 “Thanks be to God, I had a good life, until the war started, and we lost everything.”

 Unable to legally work in Jordan, Marouf provides what he can for his family.
 His few sources of income include helping clean the camp’s streets for 30 dinars once a month.
 Add to that a few dinars for offering basic carpentry services or digging holes, and he earns roughly $46 a month.

 “I’m trying to provide for them like I could in Syria,” he said.

-For a time, WFP was forced to cut rations for families like Marouf’s from $28 a month per person to $14.
-Last month, thanks to the generosity of the global community, WFP was able to restore full rations for Marouf’s family through the end of 2016.
+For a time, the U.N.
+World Food Programme was forced to cut rations for families like Marouf’s from $28 a month per person to $14.
+Last month, thanks to the generosity of the global community, the U.N.
+World Food Programme was able to restore full rations for Marouf’s family through the end of 2016.

 It is this sustenance that fuels their hope for one day returning to Syria to share a meal with Mohammed.
 It is what brings them together to reflect, share, and persevere.